 Julius Wess Award

-The research award is granted to elementary particle or astroparticle physicists for outstanding experimental or theoretical scientific achievements, which extend and deepen our understanding of the fundamental laws of nature.
-At the opening event of KCETA in November 2008, the award was granted for the first time to Nobel Prize laureate Professor Dr. Frank Wilczek, who had acknowledged the significance of Julius Wess for the theory of elementary particles at a large international conference on supersymmetry in Karlsruhe in summer 2007 already.
+The prize was awarded for the first time at the Center's inaugural event in November 2008 to Nobel Laureate Professor Dr. Frank Wilczek, who had already acknowledged the importance of Julius Wess for the theory of elementary particles at a major international conference on supersymmetry in Karlsruhe in summer 2007.

-The dedication of the award is linked with a lecture course of the laureates at KIT, open for all students.
-These lectures find a lively interest and contribute effectively in imparting newest research results to the undergraduate and PhD students of KCETA.
+The awarding of the prize is always combined with a series of lectures of the prize winners at KIT, which is open to all students.
+These lectures attract lively interest and make a lasting contribution to providing undergraduate and graduate students with details of the latest research results.

 Julius Wess Award 2021

-The Julius Wess Award 2021 will be presented to Prof. Dr. Mark Wise on November 5, 2021.
+The presentationof the Julius Wess Award 2021 to Prof. Mark Wise took place on November 5, 2021.